GuilhermeSantos001/MVDebug/Documentation.md

     - pluginParameterDescription {string} the description of default parameter.
     - pluginParameterValue {string} the value of default parameter.
     - pluginHelpIntroduction {string} the text for the introduction to default line of help.
+    - pluginVariableNameSpace {string} the global 'nameSpace' of file.
     - pluginNameSpace {string} the 'nameSpace' of file.
     - pluginCodePrefix {string} the 'codePrefix' of file.
+    - pluginImportedName {string} the name to import the plugin.

 - fileConfig - Default values
     - pluginName {default} pluginName